lionelroy/assignment-tracker/README.md

 Learned:

-- Building a MySQL Database.
+- How to build a relational database with mySQL.
 - The Model-View-Controller / MVC.
 - Create the Database Connection with PDO.
 - PHP and mySQL Fundamentals